 As well as visiting the exhibition you can also take a moment to visit the ‘Pope John Paul II Hall’ to reflect as you look out through the windows onto the Monument of the Fallen Shipyard Workers.

-Excellent audio guides are available in Polish, English, French, German, Russian, Spanish and the local Kashubian language.
+Excellent audio guides are available in Polish, English, French, German, Italian, Russian, Spanish, Swedish and the local Kashubian language.
 There is audio description for the visually impaired and sign language and loops for the hearing impaired.
 The entire space is designed to be accessible to all.
-You'll also find a gift shop, cafe, restaurant, a roof-top terrace (with summer-time bar) where you can view the remains of the surrounding shipyards and relax and reflect on what is a very good portrayal of the Solidarity story indeed.
+You'll also find a gift shop, cafe, restaurant, a roof-top terrace where you can view the remains of the surrounding shipyards and relax and reflect on what is a very good portrayal of the Solidarity story indeed.
 Those with children should also find the Play Department interesting as well.